joshelvn11/VocabVenture/README.md

 ### Progressive Web App

 VocabVenture is also a progresive web app which improves performance and allows users to install it like a native app on mobile devices for a greatly enhaces user exeperience.
+I achieved this using the Django PWA module which made it very simple to implement.

 ## API